albchia/Pixel-Art-Maker/README.md

 ## Contributing

-This repository is the project created by myself during the Udacity Program.
+This is the repository of the project created by myself during the Udacity Program.
 Therefore, pull requests will not be accepted.

 > For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).